gtolch/ProductClaimsDataCalculator/README.md

 There are some dependencies on a few other packages, e.g. xUnit and Unity and Unity register-by-convention (DI).
 There are xUnit tests provided which can be run in Visual Studio, e.g. by using the xUnit Visual Studio test runner.
-The application can be run from within the Visual Studio editor or by double clicking on the ClaimsReserveCalculator.exe file in Windows (File) Explorer after building the project in debug or release mode.
+The application can be run from within the Visual Studio editor or by double clicking on the ClaimsReserveCalculator.exe file in Windows (File) Explorer, after building the project in debug or release mode.

 The application depends on .NET Framework 4.7.2 and uses WPF to provide a very rudimentary GUI with two buttons to load an input file ("Select Input File") and to convert the source data into a cumulative claims data file